-This article introduces some of the core concepts in the science of motivation and provides links to more in-depth discussions of more nuanced topics and specific applications of motivational theories to real-world motivational problems.
+This article introduces some of the core concepts in the science of motivation.

-The sources of motivation can be experienced as either internal in the form of push motivation or external as in the case of pull motivation.
-Push motivation is described in terms of biological variables originating in a person’s brain and nervous system and psychological variables that represent properties of a person’s mind, such as psychological needs.
+Motivation can be experienced as internal.
+Biological variables originate in a person’s brain and nervous system and psychological variables that represent properties of a person’s mind – psychological needs.

-Pull motivation is understood in terms of environmental variables that describe external sources of motivation, like incentives or goals.
+External sources of motivation are often understood in terms of environmental variables, like incentives or goals.
 Our internal sources of motivation interact with external sources to direct behavior (Deckers, 2014).

 It is never too late to be what you might have been.

-Our evolutionary history also explains aspects of motivated behavior, and our individual personal histories shed light on how our lifelong experiences shape our motives and determine the utility of goals and incentives.
+Our evolutionary history also explains aspects of motivation and behavior, and our individual personal histories shape our motives and determine the utility of goals and incentives.

-When the sympathetic nervous system produces hormones of epinephrine and norepinephrine, they create energy for action.
-This explains why motivation is often conceptualized in terms of drives, otherwise known as internal states of being out of balance.
-The need to return to equilibrium initiates the goal of striving toward a desired end-state where the drive has been reduced or eliminated (Reeve, 2018).
+When the sympathetic nervous system produces epinephrine and norepinephrine, it creates energy for action.
+This may be why motivation is often conceptualized in terms of drives.
+Our bodies aim to return to equilibrium and strive toward a desired end-state, reducing or eliminating the drive (Reeve, 2018).

 Needs are internal motives that energize, direct and sustain behavior.
-They generate strivings necessary for the maintenance of life as in physiological needs, and for the promotion of growth and wellbeing as in psychological and implicit needs.
+They generate strivings necessary for the maintenance of life, growth and wellbeing.

 A hungry stomach will not allow its owner to forget it, whatever his cares and sorrows.